Septic Services in Magnolia, TX

 Aerobic systems are common in Magnolia because the clay soils can't handle conventional drain fields.
 TCEQ requires a maintenance contract for the life of the system, with inspections every four months.
 Montgomery County requires a 2-year initial maintenance contract for new installations, then ongoing contracts after that.
 Budget $250-$350 per year for maintenance contracts.

-Magnolia is in Montgomery County, which handles septic permits through the Health Department's Environmental Division.
+Magnolia is in Montgomery County, which handles septic permits through the Environmental Health Services division of the county health department.
 Their main office is in Conroe at 501 North Thompson, with an East County office available as well.

 Here's how the permit process works: